✍️

 The Contract Pallet: The Contracts pallet provides functionality for the runtime to deploy and execute WebAssembly smart-contracts.

-The System library provides low-level types, storage, and functions for your blockchain.
+The provides low-level types, storage, and functions for your blockchain.
 All other pallets depend on the System library as the basis of your Substrate runtime.

-The FRAME Executive module acts as the orchestration layer for the runtime.
+The acts as the orchestration layer for the runtime.
 It dispatches incoming extrinsic calls to the respective pallets in the runtime.

 The runtime library brings together all these components and pallets.
 It defines which pallets are included with your runtime and configures them to work together to compose your final runtime.
 When calls are made to your runtime, it uses the Executive pallet to dispatch those calls to the individual pallets.